Visiting Taipei & Taiwan in October 2025

 In late-October, the rice fields in Chishang (a popular cycling destination in Taitung) start turning golden yellow.
 This makes it an especially beautiful time to visit.

-Tainan, Kaohsiung, and Pingtung (including Kenting National Park) are still summery in October, while October is probably the last month I’d consider visiting the offshore islands like Green Island, Orchid Island, Xiaoliuqiu, and Penghu, as they tend to get windy and chilly in winter in Taiwan, with many services closing for the season.
+October is probably the last month I’d consider visiting the offshore islands like Green Island, Orchid Island, Xiaoliuqiu, and Penghu, as things will already be starting to close down for the windy/cold winter in Taiwan.

 High mountain resorts like Cingjing Farm, Alishan, and Hehuanshan are still perfectly fine for visiting in October, but do expect cold weather in the early morning.
 Clearer weather also means clearer skies and high chance of seeing sea of clouds.